QuelleQim/MS3-the-reading/README.md

 - Font awesome - The project uses font awesome to customize the webpage with custom icons.

 ###  Hosting Platform
-- Heroku - The project uses heroku as hosting platform.
+- Heroku - The project uses heroku as cloud hosting platform.

 ### Other Technologies
 - Pip3 - The project uses pip3 to install flask.